Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

          print("Hello, World!")
 ```

-This format is way more compact when compared to the Context diff.
+Here, we gave our file labels using `-L` argument and set it to be a unified format using the `-u` flag.
-It shows a unified difference in a concise way, with no context.
+This format is way more compact when compared to the context format, it shows a unified difference in a concise way, with no context.
 We can work with either format, choose whatever you like.
 I am going to use a unified format in the following sections, just cause I am used to it.

 ### Applying patch files